fuzzyduke/EGweb3/README.md

 2. Product Management
 Contributed to product scoping and feature introductions, working with cross-functional teams (design, development, marketing) to refine product concepts and roll out new features.

-Assisted in product documentation, providing clear, accessible explanations of Itheum’s protocols, features, and upgrades.
+Assisted in product documentation, providing clear, accessible explanations of the protocol, features, and upgrades.

 Helped launch and update core products such as Data NFTs, and Staking, focusing on user experience and ease of adoption.